Alexon1999/portfolio_server/README.md

 $ git push heroku master
 ```

+2. Automatic Deploys
+   To Enables a chosen branch to be automatically deployed to this app.

-2. Connect your Github Repository to your Heroku Project.
+   - We need to Connect your Github Repository on your Heroku Project.
+In the "Deployment method" section, select GitHub.
+   - Enable Automatic Deploys

-It will automatically update whenever there is a new code changes on your Github Master Branch.
+   This setup will automatically deploys whenever there is a new code changes on your Github Master Branch.

+   **Recommendation:** This is a CD pipeline given bu Heroku but make sure you have CI pipeline configured on your repo.